Teacher Pay Scales 2026 (UK 2025/26)

 Special Educational Needs (SEN) Allowances

-Awarded to classroom teachers who work with pupils with special educational needs.
+Awarded to classroom teachers who work in qualifying posts with pupils who have special educational needs.

 Teacher Pay Calculator 2026